Historic England Angel Awards

 These annual awards celebrate the efforts of people who champion heritage.

 Find details of past winners of the Historic England Angel Awards.

-We are delighted to be working with the Andrew Lloyd Webber Foundation, The Telegraph and all our sponsors of the Historic England Angel Awards.
+We are delighted to be working with the Andrew Lloyd Webber Foundation and all our sponsors of the Historic England Angel Awards.